 Tesla believes that owners should pay for energy delivered to the vehicle and therefore we price the service on a per kilowatt-hour (kWh) basis for the global network.
 In some regions, regulations and requirements make it difficult for companies that are not utilities to sell electricity for vehicle charging per kWh.
 In these places, we offer the Supercharger service at a per minute price, with two tiers to account for the dynamic charge rate.

-How do I know if my Tesla can Supercharge?
+How do I know if my car has surpassed the free Supercharging credits?